 Pregnancy and parenting education

-Some Childbirth Education classes are free for pregnant people in New Zealand, however some free classes charge an administration fee.
+A lot of people like to attend childbirth education classes before the birth of their baby.
+Some classes are free for pregnant people in New Zealand, however some free classes charge an administration fee.
 There are also private classes which you pay for.

 Birth preparation: try Hypnobirth or Calmbirth

-Parenting education: SPACE TrustPlunketOranga Tamariki and the Parents Centre all offer parenting classes.
+Parenting education: SPACE Trust, Plunket, and the Parents Centre all offer parenting classes.

 Maternal mental health and wellbeing